-Step 1: Choose a play (adhering to the requirements above) and start to explore the play practically.

-Step 2: Focus on one section of the play.
+- Step 1: Choose a play (adhering to the requirements above) and start to explore the play practically. - Step 2: Focus on one section of the play.
 The section must be substantial, which is defined as taking at least 10 minutes to perform if performed.
-Large groups will need to study a longer section (see Step 3).
-Students should study the section chosen in depth, taking time to thoroughly explore and interpret it.

-Step 3: Identify how much of the section needs to be performed to meet the relevant AQA minimum performance time.
+Large groups will need to study a longer section, (see Step 3).
+Students should study the section chosen in depth, taking time to thoroughly explore and interpret it. - Step 3: Identify how much of the section needs to be performed to meet the relevant AQA minimum performance time.
 The minimum performance time varies depending on the number of performers in the group.
-If the group is large, collectively the group is likely to need to perform the whole section they have studied (which may have needed to have been more than the minimum 10 minutes, see Step 2).
-If the performance is to be a monologue, the performer will only need to perform part of the section they have studied.

-Step 4: Repeat for two other plays.
+If the group is large, collectively the group is likely to need to perform the whole section they have studied (which may have needed to have been more than the minimum 10 minutes, see Step 2). - Step 4: Repeat for another play.